-What in fact is most interesting to Piranesi is the unadorned wall on the left side of the church, because it most clearly shows its original architecture.
+What in fact is most interesting to Piranesi is the unadorned wall on the left side of the church, which most clearly shows its original architecture.
 The ruin of the wall juts into the foreground in order to capture the attention of viewers.
-Piranesi employs this visual strategy in his other views, such as of the Temple of Faustina and the Forum of Nerva, in which construction methods are foregrounded by ruins rather than ostensibly more visually appealing main building.
-The gesturing figures on the right also draw the eye upward to take in all the hidden details of the brick, which display the “Lateral rusticated blocks of the Basilica that show the work on the exterior by the aforementioned Emperor.”
+Piranesi employs this visual strategy in his other views, such as of the Temple of Faustina and the Forum of Nerva, in which construction methods are foregrounded by ruins rather than the ostensibly more visually appealing main building.
+The gesturing figures on the right also draw the eye upward to take in all the hidden details of the brick, which display the “Lateral rusticated blocks of the basilica that show the work on the exterior by the aforementioned Emperor.”
 He also notes how the windows and ornaments were reworked by successive emperors, but later “restored” by the Popes.
-Piranesi’s obsession with these archeological details give scholars an invaluable window into the history and appearance of this site, which has since been destroyed and completely rebuilt.
+Piranesi’s obsession with these archeological details gives scholars an invaluable window into the history and appearance of this site, which has since been destroyed and completely rebuilt.
+(ZL)

-To see this image in Vedute di Roma, vol 16 of Piranesi’s Opere, click here.
+To see this image in the Vedute di Roma, volume 16 of Piranesi’s Opere, click here.

 1media/16 frontispiece.jpg2018-11-23T19:33:38-08:00Jeanne Brittone120651dde677d5cf1fd515358b14d86eb289f11Views of Rome (1 of 2)Zoe Langer82Vedute di Romaimage_header2022-04-27T06:36:29-07:00Zoe Langeref2dd00d773765a8b071cbe9e59fc8bf7c7da399